 Although implemented at all nuclear power plants, the staff considered the first year of ROP implementation to be a time to collect additional insights and identify areas for program improvement.
 Similar to the 6-month pilot program, the staff collected internal and external stakeholder feedback and comments and evaluated the new oversight process for lessons learned.

-As part of this effort, the staff developed a self-assessment program, described in IMC 0307, "Reactor Oversight Process Self-Assessment Program," which evaluates the overall effectiveness of the ROP through its success in meeting its pre-established goals and intended outcomes, examining the efficacy of recent changes to the program, and by verifying agency adherence to program governance (see section 05.0).
-Internal feedback and comments were obtained from eadquarters and regional staff while feedback and comments from external stakeholders, such as public interest groups, industry representatives, and state and local government agencies was also solicited.
+As part of this effort, the staff developed a self-assessment program, described in IMC 0307, "Reactor Oversight Process Self-Assessment Program," which evaluates the overall effectiveness of the ROP through its success in meeting its pre-established goals and intended outcomes, examining the efficacy of recent changes to the program, and by verifying agency adherence to program governance (see section 05.08).
+Internal feedback and comments were obtained from headquarters and regional staff while feedback and comments from external stakeholders, such as public interest groups, industry representatives, and state and local government agencies was also solicited.

 The results and lessons learned from the first year of ROP implementation were documented by the staff in SECY-01-0114 (Ref.
 17).
 As noted in this Commission paper, the staff will continue to periodically monitor and assess the effectiveness of the ROP to identify areas for improvement.